rohitreddy08/CMSE_830_Final/README.md

 ## Streamlit Application

-The project includes a Streamlit app for interactive exploration. [link].
+The project includes a Streamlit app for interactive exploration.